 This month’s headline developments are a set of cases reported in February dealing with class action IC misclassification claims: the highest court in a key state agreeing to decide whether a worker-friendly test should be used in determining the IC status of a group of workers asserting minimum wage and overtime claims; a new class action IC misclassification claim brought under the federal wage and hour law by a group of on-demand security-clearance investigators; and three more cases involving exotic dancers who allege they were misclassified as ICs.
 These cases demonstrate the wisdom of companies that have enhanced their IC compliance to avoid these types of lawsuits, instead of having to expend considerable financial resources to defend claims based on factual allegations that are difficult to overcome – and may be more challenging if courts choose more worker-friendly legal standards for class action liability.
-Companies that wish to minimize exposure to IC misclassification liability, including firms using an on-demand business model and those that simply wish to supplement their workforce with 1099ers, may wish to examine our White Paper on the subject.
+Companies that wish to minimize exposure to IC misclassification liability, including firms using an on-demand business model and those that simply wish to supplement their workforce with 1099ers, may wish to examine my White Paper on the subject.
 It discusses three alternative means to minimize IC misclassification risk: restructuring, re-documenting, and re-implementing IC relationships; re-distributing workers using staffing and workforce management firms; and reclassifying workers currently treated as 1099ers.

 Another noteworthy development is a blog post in the Huffington Post by former Labor Secretary Robert Reich, who advocates a simple numerical test for determining independent contractor status under federal law.
 The test, however, would effectively overturn most court cases and administrative determinations in favor of companies found to have properly classified individuals as 1099ers, requiring them to abandon their lawful enterprises or face IC misclassification liability.
 The proposed test also seems to have overlooked the array of state law tests for IC status that differ from current federal laws and cannot be preempted by federal legislation.